-There's only one tab in Sophie Reader: the annotations tab.
+The annotations tab.
 The annotations tab in Sophie Reader contains palettes for highlights and stickies.
 They function just as they do in Sophie.

 The highlights palette lists all highlights in the current Sophie book.
 You can delete a highlight by selecting its entry in this list and pressing DELETE.
 Clicking on an entry will take you to the page on which the highlight appears.
 Clicking the Add Highlight button will highlight the text you currently have selected.
 Import Highlights will prompt you for the location of a file of previously saved highlights.
 Save Highlights As will prompt you for a location where a file of the highlights of your current book can be stored.